Tear gas hurled in Albania at Bosnian Serb singer's concert

 Bregovic didn't stop singing but the tear gas caused panic among some fans.

-Bregovic’s presence had sparked a nationalistic debate with some condemning him for not speaking out against Serb atrocities on ethnic Albanians in neighboring Kosovo.
-Others have said an artist shouldn't get involved with politics.
+Bregovic’s presence had sparked a national debate, with some condemning him for not speaking out against Serb atrocities on ethnic Albanians in neighboring Kosovo.
+Others have said an artist shouldn't get involved in politics.

+Prime Minister Edi Rama denounced criticism against Bregovic as a “medieval hysteria” against “one of the most extraordinary musicians of the Balkans.”
+He said the singer has not said anything against Albanians and was never a supporter of the wartime Serbian regime.

+“It was a fascist hysteria, shameful for the Albanians’ European citizenry, for our history and tradition,” Rama wrote in his Facebook page.

 Kosovo declared independence from Serbia in 2008, a decade after the 1998-1999 war with Serb forces.
 The war ended after a 78-day NATO air campaign drove Serb troops out and a peacekeeping force moved in.